opencybersecurityalliance/kestrel-lang/docs/installation/index.rst

 Installation And Setup
 ======================

-Kestrel utilizes computing resources and interacts with the world in three ways:
+Test change Kestrel utilizes computing resources and interacts with the world in three ways:

 #.
 Huntflow organization and execution (core Kestrel compiler/interpreter/runtime)